The entire cast of main characters so far seen in the Graphic novel

 The roles of said Five-Man Band are arguable at this stage in the story.
 Not perfectly defined as of yet, but one thing is certain - Namah is definitely not The Chick.
 Lilith is more suited for the duties associated with The Chick, Namah seems to be alternating between the roles of other characters depending on the plot points.

-Forgotten Fallen Friend: Averted with Paige who is mentioned multiple times in Volume 2 after her death in Volume 1.
-This remains the case in Volume 3, as Mace angrily calls Randy out for not caring about her death.
+Forgotten Fallen Friend: Averted with Paige who is mentioned multiple times in Volume 2 after their death in Volume 1.
+This remains the case in Volume 3, as Mace angrily calls Randy out for not caring about their death.

 Funetik Aksent: Grunn.
 Whip might also fit this trope, though that is more a case of him talking utter gibberish only Mace can understand.

 Gentle Giant: Igrath Winters, Lilith and Namah's uncle.
 Although, he has shown a few times that one shouldn't underestimate him at anytime.
 The whole ripping-a-teleportation-system-out-of-the-floor thing, and the whole throwing-said-teleportation-system-over-his-shoulder-and-out-the-door-to-clobber-some-Shock-Troopers thing, should be enough evidence to make this case.

 Getting Crap Past the Radar: There used to used to be a radar around Volume 1 before David went into business for himself.
 As of Volume 2, the radar just gave up.
 (In Volume 3, it ran away screaming.)

 "I'm invited to one of Dad and Tinsel's pool parties?!!"
 "Err...no.
 Not ever."